mitmproxy/mitmproxy/docs/src/content/concepts-options.md

 # Options

-The mitmproxy tools share a common [YAML](http://yaml.org/) configuration file located at `~/.mitmproxy/config.yaml`.
+The mitmproxy tools share a common [YAML](http://yaml.org/) configuration file located at:

+* `~/.mitmproxy/config.yaml` if the folder exists.
+* `$XDG_CONFIG_HOME/mitmproxy/config.yaml` else, where `$XDG_CONFIG_HOME`
+  defaults to `~/.config`.

 This file controls **options** - typed values that determine the behaviour of mitmproxy.
 The options mechanism is very comprehensive - in fact, options control all of mitmproxy's runtime behaviour.
 Most command-line flags are simply aliases for underlying options, and interactive settings changes made in **mitmproxy** and **mitmweb** just change values in our runtime options store.
 This means that almost any facet of mitmproxy's behaviour can be controlled through options.

 The canonical reference for options is the `--options` flag, which is exposed by each of the mitmproxy tools.
 Passing this flag will dump an annotated YAML